Dec 29, 2012

 Johann Georg Haas's signature on his 1780 marriage contract (A-Wsa, Merkantilgericht, Fasz.
 3, 1.
 Reihe, H 61)

-It turns out, however, that Bauer desperately needs the hallucinated umlaut in "Häas" to establish a connection between Constanze Mozart's pearl necklace, Mozart's debt, and Johann Georg Haas.
-Based on his willful renaming, Bauer identifies the "famous Hesse", whom Constanze Mozart mentions in her will, as the Viennese "Galanteriewarenhändler" Johann Georg Haas whom, for the sake of this tormented identification, he must call "Häas".
-And yet, whoever knows even a little bit about jewelry and ivory sculpture in the eighteenth century, realizes immediately that the "famous Hesse" can only refer to the really famous Sebastian Heß (1732–1800), or his younger brother Paul Heß (1744–1798).
-Because of their miniature ivory sculptures, carved with inexplicable mastery, set on a blue background and covered with rock crystal glass, these two engravers (as they modestly called themselves) have become truly legendary figures in the history of art.
+It turns out, however, that Bauer desperately needed the hallucinated umlaut in "Häas" to establish a connection between Constanze Mozart's pearl necklace, Mozart's debt, and Johann Georg Haas.
+Based on his willful renaming, Bauer identified the "famous Hesse", whom Constanze Mozart mentions in her will, as the Viennese "Galanteriewarenhändler" Johann Georg Haas, whom, for the sake of this tormented identification, he had to call "Häas".
+And yet, whoever knows even a little bit about jewelry and ivory sculpture in the eighteenth century, realizes immediately that the "famous Hesse" can only refer to the really famous Sebastian Heß (1733–1800), or his younger brother Paul Heß (1744–1798).
+Because of their miniature ivory sculptures, carved with inexplicable mastery, set on a blue background, and covered with rock crystal glass, these two engravers (as they modestly called themselves) have become truly legendary figures in the history of art.
 The Viennese Galanteriewarenhändler Johann Georg Haas (who was not a regular jeweler and therefore was not allowed to sell pearl necklaces) has no provable connection with Constanze Mozart's pearl necklace.

 This unique piece of jewelry, whose value at a 2002 auction was estimated at 375,000 €, is only seven centimeters wide.
 The three river miniature landscapes contain 26 figurines, five houses, five trees, and two ships (of which one is only one milimeter high).
 The blue background is made of pulverized cobalt, applied inside the silver cases that hold the sculptures.